-I love talking to these folks about about the benefits of zlien’s services, and one of the biggest selling features is that zlien does research on every project to verify the title property owner.
+I love talking to these folks about about the benefits of Levelset’s services, and one of the biggest selling features is that Levelset does research on every project to verify the title property owner.
 This is an often overlooked component of mechanics lien and bond claim compliance.

 Accordingly, it was nice to wake up this morning and come across an article in the NC Construction Law, Policy and News blog about a June 2012 case underscoring the importance of property owner verification.

 The North Carolina Court of Appeals case, Young & McQueen Grading Company, Inc. v.
 Mar-Comm & Assocs., Inc. et al., featured a general contractor mechanics lien claimant.
 The general contractor signed a contract with “Mar-Comm & Associates of North Carolina, LLC,” and the contract listed that company as the property owner.
 The catch is this, the property was actually owned by an affiliated organization, Mar-Comm & Associates, Inc..

 Subcontractors, suppliers, general contractors, etc. – they always send us projects listing a certain party as the property owner when its not actually the case.
 Instead, the property owner is an affiliated person or company.
 Sometimes instead of “John Doe” the property is owned by John and Jane Doe,” or is in an entity like “John Doe Properties, LLC.”
 Or, as is the situation in the North Carolina case, the property is owned by an affiliated business entity.